-The topic of the speech was on the need to expand the definition of diversity to include neural diversity.
+The speech was about the need to expand the definition of diversity to include neural diversity.
 Most of us are what is called “neural typical”.
-The challenge we are facing is how to include individuals in the workforce that are not neural typical, especially those on the autism spectrum (autism, aspergers).
+The challenge we are facing is how to include individuals in the workforce that are not neural typical, especially those on the autism spectrum (autism, Aspergers).

 So how does this impact innovation?
 Innovation is about seeing opportunities/problems that others don't see.
 Individuals on the autism spectrum see everything differently.
 I would argue that they could be the spark you need to create game-changing innovations.
 The challenge is the need to organize and manage them differently.